joembedded/JesFs/README.md

 - Also 2 callback functions are required:
   - `uint32_t _time_get(void)`: returns the unsigned UNIX timestamp, which goes up to approximately year 2100 😉
   - `int16_t _supply_voltage_check(void)`: returns 0 if the power is valid, at least for the time of the operation (see code).
-  > [!NOTE]
+  >
-  > As a Rule-of-thumb: 1Farad is 1Volt/1Coulomb.
+  >🔋As a Rule-of-thumb: 1Farad is 1Volt/1Coulomb.
 This means e.g. for 100µF and an average 10mA for 2msec, the Voltage will drop 0.2V.
-Hence VDD should be at least 0.2V higher than the minimum.
+Hence VDD should be at least 0.2V higher here than the minimum.